Boat Cleaner Wax

 removing oxidation from boatYou can see the before and after of the oxidation removal process from the side of this electric boat.
 The oxidation was very severe and required the use of the Rip Cut compound below along with the use of a wool pad and a rotary polisher.
 But the results are amazing!

-So often I am asked by guys what I would do.
-They don't want all the technical data and information, but simply what I would do if it was my boat and I had some oxidation that I accept needed to be removed, but I also want to apply some wax to my boat.
+They don't want all the technical data and information, but simply what I would do if it was my boat —there is oxidation that needs removing but I also want to add protection and I understand that wax alone is not going to remove any oxidation.

-My answer is this: Keep them separate!
+My answer is this: Keep these tasks separate!

 Darren's Tips: Most boat owners underestimate just how easily and quickly their boats will oxidize.
 Just how most boat owners don't realize that it only takes a little oxidation to create a lot of work to remove that boat oxidation.